-Morf is used to filter request-parameters *en masse*.
-It is configured with an array of definitions that describe each parameter you're interested in, and serves-up valid, type-cast values; it'll spit-out an exception when something's overtly wrong.
+Morf was designed to filter request-parameters *en masse* but it is also useful in many other situations.
+A Morf *Filter* is created from an array of definitions that describes each parameter you're interested in, and serves-up valid, type-cast values; it'll spit-out an exception when something's o

 This package is auto-updated.